ecogels/tds-django/README.md

-# SQL Server backend for Django 3.2
+# SQL Server backend for Django >=3.2
+- django 4

-- django 3.2
+- django 3.2 (pypi package version 0.1)
 - tested and used with SQL Server 2017

+## Warning
+- There is an official package supported by microsoft, microsoft/mssql-django.
+- This package does not need pyodbc nor the microsoft odbc driver, only pytds.
+- This passes about 15000 tests from the django test suite but I personally use the django ORM mostly in a basic way and don't use most of the features.

 ## Requirements
 - [python-tds](https://github.com/denisenkom/pytds)